human-pangenomics/r3_testset/README.md

 - ONT data on both **R9** and **R10** flow cells, provided in separate index files:
   - `R3_data_index_testset-ont_r9.csv`
   - `R3_data_index_testset-ont_r10.csv`
+  -  **Please Note: only Y1-Y3 samples will have double ONT coverage (R9+R10).
+Y4-Y5 samples will only have R10 data, so half the overall coverage of the Y1-Y3 samples.**
 - DeepConsensus (DC) FastQs lack methylation calls; redundant HiFi BAMs are included for methylation analysis
 - R2 assembly locations included for reference
 - **Finalized dataset**: complete and will remain unchanged in Release 3